 Each year all Crankstart Scholars are encouraged to complete 25 hours of volunteering.
 This can either be in the form of access and outreach work, encouraging others from similar backgrounds to apply to University, or community volunteering.

 The Scholarship is an absolutely fantastic programme.
 Being a scholar extended my horizons and allowed me to really make the most of my time at Oxford without financial worries.

 Scholar studying Archaeology and Anthropology, Keble College

-UK resident students commencing their first undergraduate degree in 2019 with a household income of £16,000 or less will be offered a Crankstart Scholarship and will be eligible to receive an annual bursary of £3,700 towards living costs and an annual fee reduction of £3,000.
+In 2023/24, UK resident students commencing their first undergraduate degree in 2023 with a household income of £32,500 or less will be offered a Crankstart Scholarship and will be eligible to receive an annual bursary of between £5,800 and £5,000.

-If your annual household income increases above £25,000, your bursary amount will align with the household income criteria used for the Oxford Bursary.
-You will remain a Crankstart Scholar and retain access to the internship and volunteering support and to all events for Scholars.
+If your annual household income increases above £37,500 for those who started in 2023, £32,500 for those who started between 2020 and 2022, or £25,000 for pre-2020 entrants, your bursary amount will align with the household income criteria used for the Oxford Bursary.
+You will remain a Crankstart Scholar and retain access to the internship and volunteering support and to all events for scholars.

-Care leavers and estranged undergraduates without family support
+Care experienced and estranged undergraduates without family support

-If you started your course before 2020 and have been in care for more than three months, or are estranged from your family, you will be eligible to apply for a non-repayable annual bursary of up to £1,500 towards financial shortfalls relating to your circumstances.
-You can apply for this support from the start of the academic year.
+If you have ever been in care, or are estranged from your family, you will be eligible to apply for a non-repayable annual bursary of up to £3,000 to help towards financial shortfalls identified in your application and relating to your circumstances.
+You can apply for this support for each year of your course.

-If you require further information on the Crankstart Scholarship Programme you can contact the Crankstart Scholarship team at firstname.lastname@example.org.
+If you require further information on the Crankstart Scholarship Programme you can contact the Crankstart Scholarship Administrator at firstname.lastname@example.org.